K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/VulnNet/_index.md

 And we are in as user `server-management`.
 ![](Pasted%20image%2020250306143459.png)

-Lets enumerate further to do privelege escalation.
+Lets enumerate further to do privilele escalation.
 And few pdfs.
 ![](Pasted%20image%2020250306143748.png)
 Hmm interesting.